Kosztyk/Filebrowser-linux-install/README.md

 curl -fsSL https://raw.githubusercontent.com/filebrowser/get/master/get.sh | bash
 filebrowser -r /path/to/your/files  #Change to your root directory here in my case /root
 ```
+filebrowser -r /path/to/your/DBfile  #Change to your root directory here in my case /root, and that is the Data Base file
 a password will be generated for admin user - save it
+B

 # 2. Setup